toioiz/netconfig/replit.md

 docker compose up -d
 ```

-The app will be available at `http://localhost:5000`.
-The first user to register becomes the admin.
+The app will be available at `http://localhost:5005`.
+Database migrations run automatically on startup.
+Login with default credentials: `admin` / `password` (change this after first login).

 ### Production Deployment
 For production, set a secure session secret: